6 Signs You Have Poor Circulation

 In other words, if you’re at risk for one of these conditions, you’re at risk for all three.
 The upshot is that there are things you can do to reduce your risk or treat these issues—provided you know that you have them.

 Yes, you should work with your doctor to understand your blood pressure and cholesterol numbers, along with other risk factors.
-But you should also be on the lookout for these six warning signs of poor circulation.
+But you should also be on the lookout for these six warning signs and symptoms of poor circulation.

 1. Your Legs Ache or Cramp When You Walk